bids-standard/bids-website/docs/impact/index.md

 that is crowdsourcing imaging centers, institutes, databases around the world that have implemented BIDS as their organizational structure.

-We also measured the general BIDS impact across multiple domains (datasets, citations, etc).
-Read more on the [Impact Dashboards page](/docs/impact/dashboards.md).
+We also measured the general BIDS impact across multiple domains (datasets, citations...).
+Read more on the [Impact Dashboards page](./dashboards.md).

 ### Neurostars